tykling/certgrinder/README.md

 This section explains the steps to install a Certgrinder client.
 Repeat these steps on each server in need of certificates!

 #### Create Certgrinder User
 I usually run Certgrinder under a seperate user on the Certgrinder clients.
 The user needs sudo access to be able to reload/restart services after renewing certificates.
-Sometimes it is also neccesary to add some system users to the certgrinder group so they can read certificated.
+Sometimes it is also neccesary to add some system users to the certgrinder group so they can read certificates.
 More on that later.

 #### Get Certgrinder Code
 Get the code from Git, usually in a `certgrinder` folder in the Certgrinder users homedir.
 Get the latest release, `master` is not always in a usable state: https://github.com/tykling/certgrinder/releases